sdaitzman/DSA2020/Week 4/sdaitzman.md

 Assuming we have a single affected student and a list of their classmates, and we are trying to find all classmates who are in a chain of classes where one student attended a class with patient zero, and another may have attended a class with that first student (and so on), we can use queues in a maze-search-like implementation to search the lists.

 Essentially, we treat each student as a location node in the maze problem we previously considered.
 Each $StudentNode$ must have a property $Checked$.
-We will create a queue $Quarantine
+We will create a queue $Quarantine$.

 This is a depth-first search algorithm, which does not ensure that the $Quarantine$ queue is ordered with the students most likely to be infected (with the shortest chain of classroom contacts from patient zero) towards its start.
 If trying to prioritize students, it would make sense to set a $Distance$ key on each student to a value that represents the current depth in the tree.
 Then, the list could be sorted to prioritize who to reach out to or quarantine first.